allco/newsreader/README.md

 # newsreader

-This project is deprecated, please see other one: https://github.com/allco/FlickrSearch
+This project is deprecated, please see the other one: https://github.com/allco/FlickrSearch